7 Visual Content Tools to Boost Engagement

-Canva has made possible to anyone to design several types of images.
+Canva has made possible for anyone to design several types of images.
 It’s easy-to-use.
 Because intuitive dashboard let you drag and drop the elements you want to add to your creation.
 You can do it without the need of understanding any complex process so common to the Adobe suite, for instance.

-If a blank canvas looks intimidating to you, use one of the several templates for business cards, infographics and banners.
+If a blank canvas looks intimidating to you, use one of the several templates for business cards, infographics, and banners.
 There are photo editing tools available, plus a library full of icons, shapes, and fonts.
 And if you have no clue of how to get it started, you can follow their tutorials and improve your skills.

 Canva is available on the web, and there is an app for iPad and a plugin for WordPress.
 It is free of charge to use its basic features, or you can subscribe to one of their monthly plans to get even more.

 If you want to create short movies and don’t know how you should have a look at Magisto.
 It makes the process so simple that you won’t believe when you see it done.
 This app, available on Google Play and App Store.
-It will transform any set of photos, or any footage that you recorded into a nicely edited movie.
+It will transform any set of photos or any footage that you recorded into a nicely edited movie.

 All you have to do is: